-Flat steel products are represented by plates and sheets in various forms, including hot-rolled, coldrolled or metal-coated.
-Plates is a base product in the manufacturing industry and is used, for example, in construction, automotive, machining and process industry.
+Flat steel products are represented by plates and sheets in various forms, including hot-rolled, cold-rolled or metal-coated.
+Plates are a base product in the manufacturing industry and is used, for example, in construction, automotive, machining and process industry.